-Identity is a topic I find very interesting, as you may have already gathered.
-With so much identity theft happening now, how can we protect our own identities from misanthropic misfits and still find the information we seek?
-There is quite a lot more information on the topic of identity in my By Any Other Name blog.
+There is quite a lot more information on the topics of identity and privacy in my By Any Other Name blog.
 Have you visited it?

 Why is it that genealogy is a more common hobby in some countries than in others?
 And why is it that many people in previous decades did not want to reveal much about themselves and their ancestors, even within families?